 11.3 Governing Law.
 This Agreement will be governed by California law except for its conflicts of laws principles.

 11.4 Notices.
 Notices must be sent by first class mail or overnight courier and are deemed given when received.
 Notices to Customer may also be sent to the applicable Administrator account email address and are deemed given when sent.
-Notices to Scale must be sent to Scale to Scale Labs, Inc., Attn: Legal Department, 398 11th Street, San Francisco, CA 94103 with a copy to [email protected].
+Notices to Scale must be sent to Scale to Scale AI, Inc., Attn: Legal Department, 303 2nd Street, 5th Floor, San Francisco, CA 94107 with a copy to [email protected].